dockstore/dockstore-documentation/docs/getting-started/github-apps/github-apps.rst

 start
     Starts up the service.
 poststart
-    (Optional) Associated script will run after the service has started postprovision
+    (Optional) Associated script will run after the service has started. postprovision
     (Optional) After the service has been started.
 This might be invoked multiple times, e.g., if the user decides to load multiple sets of data. port
     (Optional) Which port the service is exposing.
 This provides a generic way for the tool to know which port is being exposed, e.g., to reverse proxy it. healthcheck
-    (Optional) exit code of 0 if service is running normally, non-0 otherwise. stop
+    (Optional) Exit code of 0 if service is running normally, non-0 otherwise. stop
-    (Optional) stops the service
+    (Optional) Stops the service.
 environment
     This section describes environment variables that the launcher is responsible for passing to any scripts that it invokes.
 The names must be valid environment variable names.
 Users can specify the values of the parameters in the input parameter JSON (see below).
 These variables are service-specific, i.e., the service creator decides what values, if any, to expose as environment variables.
 For every environment variable, you must give it a name and you can optionally give them a default value and description. data